-{CONSULTANT or LABORATORY NAME}

-This Agreement is made on between The Regents of the University of California, a California corporation, hereinafter called "University," and holder of all necessary and applicable licenses required for the performance of the services described in this Agreement, hereinafter called "Consultant," to furnish certain services upon the following terms and conditions:
+{CONSULTANT or LABORATORY NAME} This Agree California made on between The Regents of the University of California, a ion, hereinafter called "University," and an indi vidual/sc ole proprietor a partnership a joint venture a corporation, (State of Incorporation) ary and applicable licenses required for the performance of the services described in this Agreement, Consultant," to furnish certain services upon the following terms and conditions: l.
+CONSU LTANT SERVICES AND RESPONSIBILITIES A. Th e Consultant shall furnish the following services: 1.

-🗌 an individual/sole proprietor 🗌 a partnership 🗌 a joint venture 🗌 a corporation, (State of Incorporation)

-I. CONSULTANT SERVICES AND RESPONSIBILITIES

-- A. The Consultant shall furnish the following services: - 1.
 Act as a consultant to the University of California, Riverside, to perform {BRIEF DESCRIPTION OF SERVICES} as required and authorized by the University.
 Under this Agreement, the consultant may perform pre-design services but in no event does this Agreement authorize the preparation of any design documents, including Schematic Design.
 The University will authorize the Consultant to perform specific services by the issuance of a Written Authorization(s) on the form contained in the Exhibits.
 Each Written Authorization will state the specific services to be performed, the schedule for their completion, and the method of compensation in accordance with paragraph IV.

-2. Furnish drawings, documents, reports, surveys, renderings, exhibits, models, prints, and photographs, and other materials as required and as authorized by the University.
+2. Furnish drawings, documents, reports, surveys, renderings, exhibits, models, prints, and